nodejs/i18n/README.md

 ## About

-The Node.js i18n Working Group is dedicated to support and improvement of Internationalization (i18n) and Localization (l10n) in the [Node.js project](https://github.com/nodejs/node).
+The Node.js i18n Working Group is dedicated to the support and improvement of Internationalization (i18n) and Localization (l10n) within the [Node.js](https://github.com/nodejs/node) project.
 This Working Group serves as a function of the [Node.js Community Committee](https://github.com/nodejs/community-committee).

 #### What we're responsible for
 * The ongoing translation of the [Node.js](https://github.com/nodejs/node) project's textual content into every language of its users.